-It is like you sharing for your trust.
-I mean, it makes me tremble to think: 500 pieces of counsel.
-How many times must I have gotten things a little bit skewed that I hope I don’t mess her up too much?
-Okay.
 Here is my effort.
-The answer to the magnitude of the role of the emotions in our decision making is this.
-Massive.
-It is a big role in our decisions, whether we want them to or not.
-And whether we know it or not.
-And here is something even more.
-Even more significant, I think, than the fact that our emotions play in our decision making about what to do, they play a role even more powerfully in the thousand things we do every day that we don’t make a decision to do.
-Yeah, maybe 10 times during the day you step back and have a hard decision and think it through in the pros and cons.
-And then there are 10,000 facial expressions and tones of voice and gestures and things that really make a moral difference in the world that you didn’t give any premeditated thought to whatsoever.
+The answer to the magnitude of the role of the emotions in our decision making is this: massive.
+Emotions play a big role in our decisions, whether we want them to or not, and whether we know it or not.
+And here is something even more: even more significant, I think, than the fact that our emotions play a role in our decision-making about what to do, they play a role even more powerfully in the thousand things we do every day that we don’t make a decision to do.
+Yeah, maybe ten times during the day you step back and have a hard decision and think it through in the pros and cons.
+And then there are ten-thousand facial expressions and tones of voice and gestures and things that really make a moral difference in the world that you didn’t give any premeditated thought to whatsoever.

 But Sharon is not asking mainly about that.
 She is asking about decisions where we do think over what we should do.
 What role do feelings play there?
 So let me go to the most standard text and draw out a couple of things.
-“Do not be conformed.”
-This is Romans 12:2.
-“Do not be conformed to this world, but be transformed by the renewal of your mind that by testing you may discern what is the will of God, what is good, acceptable and perfect.”
-What does the renewal of the mind for the sake of decision making involve?
-And verse two says that the effect of this renewal is that we approve.
+This is Romans 12:2:

 So the reason the mind must be renewed so that it can decide good things in the spirit of the mind is not just rational or factual.
 That is not our deepest problem.
 Our deepest problem is feelings and preferences, not reasoning.
 Reasoning is affected by sin, for sure.
 But the deepest problem is our hard hearts.